SixArm/unix-shell-script-kit/README.md

 ### Data Err

-Data Err: The input data was incorrect in some way.
+The input data was incorrect in some way.
 This should only be used for user's data and not system files.

 ```sh